ZehCnaS34/zonokai-emacs/README.md

 # Zonokai theme
 A blue based theme for emacs.
 With green red yellow orange accent colors.

+This theme is made for emacs 24 and up.

+## Installing
+This theme is available on [MELPA](http://melpa.milkbox.net) package.el If you don't have that repo, add it and then run a.

+`M-x package-install zonokai-theme`

+Then

+`M-x  load-theme`

 ### Customizing
 if you want to use the lighter theme then use this `(setq zk-compliment t)`